Flying the Luxembourg flag

 Certificates of competency/proficiency issued by a third country which is not on the list cannot be recognised.

-Applications for a seaman's book or a recognition of certificates of competency/proficiency must be submitted online on MyGuichet.lu.
+Applications for a seaman's book or for recognition of a certificate of competency or proficiency must be submitted online via MyGuichet.lu.

 Online services and forms